 Author: M.R.
 James

-This sampling includes four reworked stories by James, somewhat modernized and adapted to a radio-play style.
+The Conception of Terror includes four reworked stories by James, somewhat modernized and adapted to a radio-play style.
 Each story is around one hour long.
 Having never read the original stories, I can’t really say how far they were adapted, but certain changes (such as the inclusion of podcast culture) are evident whereas others I learned about from reading reviews (for example, this collection gives female characters the lead whereas the original stories were more male centric.)

 Each story has an old world overtone, a distinct “dark and stormy night” edge, which despite the occasional modernization retains a Twilight Zone atmosphere, equal parts paranoia and supernatural.
 It’s palpable, dark without being unduly depressing, classic without hiding all the gory details.
 The various voice actors (there are different actors for every character) give it a Hitchcock quality, and the auditory affects are mostly well played and suitable to creating the “there in the moment” atmosphere of classic oral storytelling.
 As Goldilocks would say, it’s just right, and it has left me with a taste for further explorations into the grim realities of James’ subtle yet terrifying storytelling.